crazoter/timetable-pinger-py/README.md

 1. Make sure you have an AWS account.
 Using this application uses about ~10k lambda requests per month if you set the scheduler to ping every 5 minutes, so it's definitely still within the free tier.
 2. Take the zip file and upload it onto AWS lambda.
 You can follow [this](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) to create a function, but you'll need to click Actions > upload zip file to upload it (the UI may change in the future though).
     * If you want to create your own zipfile (development package) refer to [this](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-venv).
 3. Use AWS Cloudwatch to trigger scheduled lambdas.
 See [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html) tutorial.
+I schedule mine to trigger every 5 minutes because I like the guarantee of precision, but you can get by with 10 or even 30 minutes.
+You can also use cron (here is a [tool](https://crontab.guru/) for that).
 4. Set all the necessary environmental variables for the lambda (See "AWS Lambda Config Parameters above).

 ## Others directory
 * Contains development package for googleapiclient & google-oauth2-tools for AWS Lambda (necessary for running python code that uses these libraries on AWS Lambda)

+## Potential issues
+* The item checking system is quite rudimentary, so it only check the latest sheet.
+* Your lambda may timeout with default settings.
+I set mine to use 15s, 192 mb of memory.
+    * With debug mode off, a check that doesn't require pinging usually bills 0.1s; otherwise ~7 to 8s (still very much within 400,000-GB seconds)